ricardojba/Even-More-Awesome-Mainframe-Hacking/README.md

   `logon ibmuser`

+- In some cases you may need to confirm that you are in VTAM or CICS - run this:

+  `ibmtest`

+- VTAM returns the following alphanumeric sequence:

+  `IBMECHO ABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789`

 **Working environments:**
 Depending on the chosen procedure you will end up in on of the working environments.
 - ISPF: